 This position demands self-motivated, organized, deadline-oriented, and independent researchers who meet the following requirements.

-1. Ph.D. with completion date no later than May 2023 in CS/Engineering/STEM Education, Sociology, Social Sciences, Humanities, and other related disciplines.
+1. Ph.D. with completion date no later than summer 2024 in CS/Engineering/STEM Education, Social Sciences, and other related disciplines.

 2. Experience performing quantitative, qualitative, and/or mixed-methods research.

 3. Alignment with the goals of AiiCE.

 5. Evidence of research experience in the aforementioned areas, as demonstrated by publications, works in progress, and/or presentations.

 6. US citizen or permanent resident.
 NOTE: DUE TO NSF REQUIREMENTS, SUCCESSFUL APPLICANTS MUST BE A US CITIZEN OR PERMANENT RESIDENT.

 Candidates are expected to work on all facets of projects (including instrument development, data collection and, manuscript writing, and publishing/presenting findings), as well as mentor student researchers.

 All positions are for two (2) years.
 A background check will be required of successful candidates.

 Applicants must submit the following documents as attachments: